AppDaemon/appdaemon/docs/INSTALL.rst

 -D can be used to increase the debug level for internal AppDaemon operations as well as apps using the logging function.

-The -s, -i, -t and -s options are for the Time Travel feature and should only be used for testing.
+The -s, -i, -t and -e options are for the Time Travel feature and should only be used for testing.
 They are described in more detail in the API documentation.